 class / freewrite / introduce multimodal project assignment / reflect on issues paper / bringing all the ideas of discourse, research, community, engaging and de-constructing together /

 due / [provided reading] read / medium post written / medium comment written / media and substrate for multimodal project selected / multimodal project freewrite draft submitted /

 class / freewrite / design / there is meaning built into substrates that can enhance what is being recorded. substrates are the backbone of record making. what are the various elements of language design. how do you design a language. your design is limited by your tools. design is what allows you to access substrate. what is your own personal design theory.

-due / [provided reading] read / medium post written / medium comment written / multimodal project rough draft emailed /
+due / [provided reading] read / medium post written / medium comment written / multimodal project rough draft submitted /

 class / freewrite / discuss project with instructor / do a freewrite on any substrate you want. / substrates, adstrates and superstrates. / there is a relational aspect to this. / benjamin: art in the age of mechanical reproduction / what is an original? / "have you 'seen' the mona lisa" / what is the authentic piece? - vox "the next rembrandt" algorythmic creation of a rembrandt / is this shakespeare poem an original shakespeare? if not, then why do we value the constitution as an original document and not walt whitman's poems? / the original movie vs. the reboot (ghostbusters, etc). / bansky - the wall as a substrate has meaning, but so does the context of the substrate. / would you buy a painting? / would you buy a website? / would you buy an instagram? / would you buy a tweet? / why so or why not? / would you buy an ipad with an original piece of art? / would you buy a music album / why won't you do a freewrite on the wall, brady? / why did no one come up and do a freewrite on the chalkboard? / if you bought the mona lisa, what would you do with? / can i write on the desk? / when told to write on any substrate one student asked: / "can i see your arm really quick?"/ chris burden "shoot" - body as substrate

-due / [provided reading] read / medium post written / medium comment written / multimodal formal draft emailed /
+due / [provided reading] read / medium post written / medium comment written / multimodal formal draft submitted /

 class / freewrite / discuss project with peers /